-Keep this Operators' Guide in the watercraft as you can refer to it for things such as maintenance, troubleshooting and instructing others.
+Keep this Operator's Guide in the watercraft as you can refer to it for operation, instructing others, maintenance and troubleshooting.

 Note that this guide is available in several languages.
-In the event of any discrepancy, the English version shall prevail.
+In the event of any discrepancy, the English version shall prevail